Empirical Exploration of Zone-by-zone Energy Flexibility: a Non-intrusive Load Disaggregation Approach for Commercial Buildings: Discussion

 At the building level, the flexibility in total electrical load provided by Bldgs.
 A-C is 8.18\%, 14.44\%, and 9.09\%, respectively, as shown in \Cref{fig: building and ahu level energy performance}.
 Additionally, as indicated in \Cref{tab: building level energy performance}, the flexibility in thermal cooling load (18.0\% - 29.4\%) is larger than the flexibility in fan power consumption (2.0\% - 4.7\%).
 This finding contrasts with several previous experimental studies \cite{MacDonald2020-ri, Keskar2022-nj, Beil2015-ip, Afshari2017-qj} where the flexibility of HVAC systems was mainly from the ventilation fans.
 The reason is that in most AHUs in our target buildings, supply air pressure and temperature reset strategies (i.e., `Trim-and-Respond' logic) \cite{Raftery2018-xe} were implemented, while the supply air temperature in prior studies is maintained fixed.

 At the AHU level, we can find from \Cref{fig:AHU level energy use share and ef share} that AHU 3 in Bldg.
 A consumes 17.2\% of the total energy use but provides the highest share of energy flexibility, 35.3\%.
 In contrast, AHU 1 in Bldg.
 A consumes 16.0\% of the total energy use, but only accounts for 2.2\% of the total energy flexibility.
 At the zone level, not all zones provide positive energy flexibility as shown in \Cref{fig: energy flexibility of each zone}, which means some zones consume more overall electrical load while the indoor air temperature set-point is increased by 2\degree F. In addition, both energy use and energy flexibility are heterogeneous across zones and AHUs in each building as shown in \Cref{fig:zone level energy performance}.
 The heterogeneities of energy use and energy flexibility across zones can be further quantified using the Gini coefficient, a commonly used metric in economics to describe income inequality. \Cref{fig:gini coefficient} shows that the proposed Gini coefficient can effectively quantify the diversities of energy use and energy flexibility across zones.
 Moreover, we can also find that the most energy-flexible zones are not necessarily the most energy-intensive zones for each building as shown in \Cref{fig:zone level energy performance}.
 Lastly, a small number of zones account for a large amount of energy use and energy flexibility.
 As shown in \Cref{fig:cum energy use vs cum energy flexibility}, the top 30\% of most energy-intensive zones account for around 60\% of the total energy use; and the top 30\% of most energy-flexible zones provide around 80\% of the total energy flexibility.
+We found that the majority of the most energy-flexible zones within a building are large zones with dynamic occupant densities, such as 1) expansive shared research laboratories, maker laboratories, and offices with open plans, 2) large classrooms with windows, and 3) communal areas like corridors and cafeteria spaces.

 This finding from our work enables the electric grid or district energy system operators to rethink the implementation of DR control strategies for multi-zone commercial buildings.
 Conventionally, the electric grid or district energy system operators consider which buildings in a district they should prioritize controlling for DR. The proposed data-driven load disaggregation technique enables them to regard the fleet of buildings as a fleet of AHUs or zones, which helps unlock the possibility for targeted demand flexibility strategies that balance zone-by-zone energy reductions with zone-by-zone costs to occupants.
 For example, the occupants with a higher thermal tolerance could be relocated to rooms with greater flexibility potential.